Dhineshkumaru/100-Days-Of-Code/log.md

 1. Read 3 emails from Chris Ferdinandi's email newsletter
 2. Got inspired by one of the emails that talked about how to pick a random color with Vanilla JS and had an idea of implementing a quick application that allows user to randomly change background color.
 Wrote that webpage in just thirty minutes, felt so proud of myself!
+3. Nearly at 12 am I finally implemented accessibility feature that tell the current color or "Current color was not accessible, defaulted to black!"

 **Thoughts:**
 Someone gave me an idea of implementing a feature that tests whether or not a color is accessible and if not changing it to black.
 Now I need to figure out how exactly to implement it!